-They are a small aquarium species which generally grow to a size of around 11 inches.
+They are small aquarium species that generally grow to a size of around 11 inches.

 Black Spotted Eel

 Just like the two previous species, the Black Spotted Eel comes from the Mastacembelidae family.
-This is the Spiny Eels family which are not true Eels.
+This is the Spiny Eels family which is not true Eels.

 Freshwater Snowflake Eel

-This species (Gymnothorax tile) is a true Moray Eel which can only survive in freshwater for a few months at a time.
+This species (Gymnothorax tile) is a true Moray Eel that can only survive in freshwater for a few months at a time.
 Keeping them in freshwater for long periods of time will shorten their lifespan.
-They grow to 23 inches and should be kept in at least a 35 gallon tank.
+They grow to 23 inches and should be kept in at least a 35-gallon tank.

 These fish are not for the faint of heart as they can produce at least 500 volts of electricity.

 There have been cases of this species incapacitating humans long enough to cause death by drowning.

 Electrophorus electricus have a plain dark grey color over their entire body.
 They grow up to 8 feet in length, so they need at least a 200-gallon tank.